Investing in Structured Funds: What You Need to Know

 Investing in a hydrogen ETF is an excellent way to support companies building the decarbonized economy of tomorrow.
 It is a powerful lever but represents an indirect impact: you finance actors who in turn will deploy solutions.
 But is there a way to have a more direct, measurable impact on the climate trajectory?

 This is precisely the mission we set ourselves at Homaio.
 We believe finance must offer tools to act concretely on CO2 emissions.
-That is why we have made accessible a lever formerly reserved for experts: investing in carbon credits.
+That is why we have made accessible a lever formerly reserved for experts: investing in carbon quotas.
 The principle is simple: by buying tons of CO2 on regulated markets, we remove them from circulation.
 Each quota purchased by our investors is a quota that industrial polluters will never be able to use.

 This approach complements investment in ETFs.